MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-update-channels-examples-rapid-deploy.md

 - Strat_O365_Enterprise
 - M365-subscription-management
 ms.custom:

-description: How an organization that deploys the latest the latest release uses channels for Windows 10, Microsoft 365 apps, and Microsoft Edge.
+description: How an organization that deploys the latest release uses channels for Windows 10, Microsoft 365 apps, and Microsoft Edge.
 ---

 # Example of broad deployment for the latest releases